Antigonus II Gonatas: Relationship with philosophers

 Antigonus surrounded himself at court with a circle of notable intellectuals and philosophers.
 He was mentioned several times by Diogenes Laertius in The Lives and Opinions of Eminent Philosophers, in relation to various philosophers, particularly those linked with the Megarian, Pyrrhonist, Cynic, and Stoic schools.
 We're told that "many persons courted Antigonus and went to meet him whenever he came to Athens" and that after an unnamed sea battle, many Athenians went to see Antigonus or wrote him flattering letters.

-Many of the philosophers linked with Antigonus were associated with the Megarian school.
-Euphantus, a philosopher of the Megarian school, taught King Antigonus "and dedicated to him a work On Kingship which was very popular".
+The Megarian philosopher Euphantus taught Antigonus "and dedicated to him a work On Kingship which was very popular".
 We're also told that Antigonus consulted Menedemus of Eretria, a distinguished member of Phaedo's school of philosophy, about whether to attend a drinking party.
 Antigonus also knew the Pyrrhonist philosopher Timon of Phlius.
 Menedemus and Timon had both previously studied with the Megarian school.
 When the eclectic philosopher Bion of Borysthenes, who was best known as resembling the Cynics, fell ill, Antigonus sent two servants to act as nurses to him, and Antigonus himself reputedly later visited him.